“The journey of a thousand miles begins with one step.” — Lao Tzu

 When you complete an item, check it off the list, and celebrate the progress.
 You’ll find that repeating this process can help you build momentum towards a single goal and help you develop new skills.

-Rejecting the Fear of Failure
+Overcome the Fear of Failure

 As you prepare to move forward, don’t let the fear of failure bring delay or discouragement.
 Sometimes the fear of doing the “wrong” thing can keep us from moving forward.
 Self-doubt causes us to fear that we could never experience positive change.
-The process of recovery involves learning how to try new things, and overcoming the fear of failure that keeps us paralyzed.
+The process of recovery involves learning how to try new things, and to overcome fear of failure that keeps us paralyzed.
 Life and recovery is about progress, not perfection.
 While doing your homework about the resources you seek is important, waiting until a “perfect” option appears is not a great strategy either.
 Our initial steps may not feel perfect, but they are better than not moving at all.
 Stories are a powerful tool to stir hope and courage to take a step.
 Learning from those who’ve travelled similar roads can provide a map, or at least a starting point, for your own journey.
 No matter what happens, if we keep stepping forward toward hope and health, we are winning.

 Embrace the Journey